juergs/ESPEasy-mega_BME680_TVOC_20210223/README.md

-### Due to largen no. of files, content here includes only changes files in their directories.
+### Due to large no. of files, content here includes only changed files in their respective ESPEasy-directories.

 ## Documentation & more info: